After taming oil boom towns, the famed lawman retired in 1951 to served as a consultant for radio, motion pictures, and television shows.

 “He was sent out to Pecos one time to stop a riot out there, added Wise.
 “When he got off the train there was a great posse waiting to greet him, and when they saw he was alone, they said, ‘Where’s all your help Mr. Gonzaullas?’ and he said, ‘There’s only one riot isn’t there?’”

 He rode a black stallion named Tony and often sported two pearl-handled, silver-mounted .45 pistols.
-On his chest was a shining Texas Ranger star, recalled Wise, who moved to Texas in 1925 and founded several successful independent oil companies.
+On his chest was a shining Texas Ranger star.
+Everybody in Kilgore soon knew he was around.

 “He came down there, one man, and shot about three people and cleaned the place out.
 He used to show me that finger and say that it gets itchy,” said Wise.

-Wise added, “He’d give you a warning and if you didn’t heed it, he’d shoot you.
+Wise recalled, “He’d give you a warning and if you didn’t heed it, he’d shoot you.
 Sometimes he would just shoot for your leg.”

 According to another veteran of the East Texas field, Herman A. Engel, who at the time was taking turns with another oilman sleeping on a two-dollar-a day cot in Kilgore, Lone Wolf acted as judge, jury and jailer.

-As Depression-era oil discoveries multiplied, Kilgore’s population increased from 700 to 10,000 in two weeks.
-The nearby communities of Tyler and Longview also grew – located about an oilfield 43 miles long and 12.5 miles wide.
+Nearby communities of Tyler and Longview also grew – located about an oil field 43 miles long and 12.5 miles wide.
 The East Texas field remains the largest and most prolific oil reservoir ever discovered in the contiguous United States.
-See H.L.
-Hunt and the East Texas Oilfield.

 “Crime may expect No Quarter in Kilgore”

-According to Herman Engel, the lawman was highly suspicious of anyone without callused hands.
+According to Herman Engel, the lawman was highly suspicious of anyone without calluses on his hands.
 To make his presence known, Gonzaullas paraded his suspects down Kilgore’s muddy, crowded streets on a “trotline.”